 In addition to HIV/AIDS, long-term heroin users are at risk for contracted other communicable diseases such as hepatitis B and C. Hepatitis B is a liver infection which is caused by a virus (HBV) and is spread through the use of infected needles as well as sexual contact with an infected person.
 Symptoms of Hepatitis B include abdominal pain, dark urine, extreme fatigue, nausea and vomiting.

-Hepatitis C is a blood borne virus that is primarily transmitted through use of infected needles.
+Hepatitis C is a blood-borne virus that is primarily transmitted through the use of infected needles.
 Symptoms of this virus include chronic fatigue, joint pain, stomach pain, nausea, vomiting and jaundice.
 For those with Hepatitis C, symptoms usually appear (if they do) between two weeks to six months after infection.
 For those who contract acute Hepatitis C, they may show no signs of infection.

 Constipation is another hallmark symptom of heroin use that potentially can have dangerous effects on the body.
 For those long-term heroin users, untreated constipation can evolve into a condition known as Narcotic Bowel Syndrome.
 The obvious symptoms associated with this condition include abdominal bloating or distention.
 Distention of the abdomen occurs when excess air or fluid accumulates causing the abdomen to expand outward, beyond the normal girth of the stomach.
 With Narcotic Bowel Syndrome, the intensity of the pain and discomfort grows worse as the effects of heroin diminish.

 Long-term heroin use is extremely dangerous.
 If you or a loved one is struggling with heroin addiction, you must seek help immediately.
-The sooner you are able to find professional help; you increase the chances of a full recovery.
-Call us toll-free today and get on the road to long-term sobriety.
+The sooner you are able to find professional help; you increase the chances of a full recovery from heroin addiction.
+If you or someone you know needs assistance, call us toll-free today and get on the road to long-term sobriety.